mufpga/MicroFPGA/README.md

 # Why using a FPGA?

 As opposed to most microcontrollers (such as the Arduino), FPGAs can carry on multiple tasks in parallel due to their architecture.
 While the Arduino is a great solution for simple tasks, it is rapidly overwhelmed when required to process signals rapidly.
 A good example for such a task - and the original motivation for MicroFPGA - is to pulse in the microsecond range several lasers in a synchronous way.
 This can be achieved easily for one laser by an Arduino DUE, but becomes impossible with several lasers or requires multiple Arduino boards and synchronization signals.
 A FPGA can achive this task for many lasers without effort.
-Finally, the MojoFPGA comes at a comparable price to the Arduinos, making it an excellent choice for cheap integrated electronics in experimental set-ups.
+Finally, Alchitry FPGAs are only slightly more expensive than Arduinos, making it an excellent choice for affordable integrated electronics in experimental set-ups.

 # What can MicroFPGA do?